The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Jesus is fully capable of personally shepherding and directing each of us, with or without anything taught here, but by recognizing the ubiquity of Nicoaitanism, we are then able to witness to and advocate for the holy Ghost faith and freedom that teaches all folks to live his word and know and heed his voice (John 10,10).

-Thirdly, we do this study because the control mechanisms of traditional Christianity have left many souls still in Egypt, or endlessy wandering in the the desert, church to church, or chasing the next experience, or chasing the false God of money, or just lukewarm, neither fish nor fowl as captives of Nicolaitanism.
+Thirdly, we do this study because the control mechanisms of traditional Christianity have left many souls still in Egypt, or endlessy wandering in the the desert, from church to church- church shoppers, or chasing the next experience, or chasing the false God of money, or just lukewarm, neither fish nor fowl but captives of Nicolaitanism.

 Fourthly, the bride of Jesus deserves the best, not to be micromanaged unto a sometimes abusive submission.